ibm-cloud-docs/cloud-shell/files.md

 1. In the {{site.data.keyword.cloud-shell_notm}} menu bar, click the Upload icon ![Upload icon](../icons/upload.svg).
 1. Select the file that you want to upload, and click **Open**.

-All files are uploaded to the root level your home directory.
+Your file is uploaded in your home directory, for example `/home/<user-name>/myFile.txt`.
 You can move or otherwise work with your files by running standard Linux&trade; commands.
 For example, you can move a `myFile.txt` file that you uploaded to a `myFolder` subdirectory by running the following command.

 ```bash
 mv myFile.txt ./myFolder/
 ```
 {: pre}

+Although you can move files, be sure to keep all files in your workspace under your home directory, `/home/<user-name>`.
+If you move files outside of this directory, it can cause {{site.data.keyword.cloud-shell_short}} to close, which removes your data.
+{: tip}

 ## Downloading files
 {: #download-files}